Contact us today for your Free Quote

 How to reduce glass waste

 In the UK, we currently recycle around 70% of all glass containers, such as bottles and jars.
 However, Switzerland and Finland far exceed our efforts, recycling a whopping 90% of their glass containers.
 Unfortunately, even recycling glass has its flaws.
 Glass still needs to be transported to recycling plants, which can contribute to increased carbon emissions (when not using our state-of-the-art Electric Dustcart).
-So instead of recycling glass, why don’t we reuse it?
+So instead of recycling glass, why don’t we reuse it and embrace a more sustainable approach?

 Once you have finished your delightful store-bought sauce or bottled wine, wash it, and transform it into something functional or aesthetically pleasing – Here are some examples: